Goodbye, jeans. The pandemic is ushering in an era of comfort.

 He didn’t reach for them, he says, even when his laundromat closed for a month at the beginning of the pandemic, leaving him with few clean options.
 “It got a little dire,” said Nicholson, a social media director for the actor George Takei.
 “But we just wore our bathing suits instead.”

-Nicholson says he’s always found jeans uncomfortable and restrictive but kept about a dozen pairs from Levi’s and Diesel in his rotation because they looked good.
+Nicholson says he has always found jeans uncomfortable and restrictive but kept about a dozen pairs from Levi’s and Diesel in his rotation because they looked good.
 Now, though, he says, his sartorial concerns have fallen by the wayside.
-Instead he cycles through nine pairs of sweat shorts in different colors that he bought on Amazon.
+Instead, he cycles through nine pairs of sweat shorts in different colors that he bought on Amazon.
 (Amazon’s founder and chief executive, Jeff Bezos, owns The Washington Post.)

 “I’ve given up a little bit in the style department but at least I’ve got flashy masks,” he said.
 “This is a real moment to address our comfort.
 It’s time to free the leg.”